-York Cares United Way Campaign kicks off Oct.
-26
+The 2022 York Cares United Way Campaign comes to an end.

-York University has partnerships with many United Way-funded agencies, where some of York’s students have completed internships, placements and been hired to work.
+York University has partnerships with many United Way-funded agencies, where some of York’s students have completed internships, placements and have accepted employment.
 These agencies include:

 - Child Development Institute

 - Delta Family Resource Centre

 - Hospice Toronto